Emperor Zhenzong of Song Zhao Heng — Innovator of Trading Peace with Money and A Professional of Self Glorification

 But according to Emperor Zhao Kuangyin, the founder of the Song Dynasty, those talented officials should be respected, and no one should be punished because of their sayings.

-Therefore, Emperor Zhenzong of Song, Zhao Heng, was quite unhappy with those sayings but could do nothing to stop it.
+Therefore, Emperor Zhenzong of Song, Zhao Heng, was quite unhappy with those sayings but could do nothing to stop them.

 Until someone suggested him to hold a great Feng Shan ceremony, just like those extraordinary emperors did before.